Caching & Performance

 Why this matters

 Section titled “Why this matters”Full-page caching serves a saved copy of the page to every visitor.
-If the cart page is cached, every customer sees the same cart — discounts calculated for one customer are shown to all others.
-This causes:
+With the wrong configuration:

-- Other customers’ cart contents being visible (in extreme cases)
+- Other customers’ cart contents may be visible in extreme cases

 Object caching